Estimated reading time: 4 minutes

 Unpaid invoices can wreak havoc on your business’s income.
 When the money you are owed comes in 30 days, 60 days, or even 90 days late, your capital investment, technology refresh, and equipment acquisition plans are put on hold.
-In addition, a lack of cash on hand means you might not be able to meet your important financial obligations, such as employee payroll, office rent, utility bills, or small business taxes.
+In addition, a lack of cash means you might be unable to meet your important financial obligations, such as employee payroll, office rent, utility bills, or small business taxes.
 If any of this sounds familiar, you are not alone.

 Get in touch with your slow-paying customers.

-Once your list is final, determine who will be contacting your customers via telephone or email to ask for payment in a friendly yet firm manner.
-Doing this can be uncomfortable, mainly when contacting customers who have long-term relationships with your small business.
-That said, you cannot let your invoices go unpaid indefinitely, as it will hurt you financially.
+Once your list is final, determine who will contact your customers via telephone or email to ask for payment in a friendly yet firm manner.
+Doing this can be uncomfortable, mainly when contacting customers with long-term relationships with your small business.
+You cannot let your invoices go unpaid indefinitely, as it will hurt you financially.

 Do not escalate the situation unless it is necessary.

 Remind the customer in writing that the goal is to get the outstanding payments made and that you want to do everything possible to avoid contacting a collection agency.
 Business owners do not want anything to ding their credit scores, so the last thing they want is to have their delinquent invoices put into collections.

 Send a past-due reminder.